-Recovery isn’t about eliminating sexual thoughts.
-It’s about breaking the automatic link between having a thought and acting on it.
-That’s a skill, and like any skill, it gets easier with practice.
+Recovery weakens the automatic link between having a thought and acting on it.
+Sexual thoughts still come; the important part is what happens next.
+That response is a skill, and like any skill, it gets easier with practice.

 Key takeaways

-• Sexual thoughts during recovery are normal and not a sign of failure, the goal is to change your response to them, not eliminate them
+• Sexual thoughts during recovery are normal; recovery changes your response to them

-• Trying to suppress sexual thoughts backfires: it makes them more frequent and more intense through the psychological rebound effect
+• Trying to suppress sexual thoughts can make them more frequent and more intense through the psychological rebound effect

-• Over time, the compulsive charge behind sexual thoughts fades as your brain builds new response pathways
+• Over time, the compulsive charge behind sexual thoughts can fade as you practice a different response

-These are the garden-variety sexual thoughts that every human brain generates.
-Noticing that someone is attractive.
-A brief sexual daydream.
-A memory of a pleasant intimate experience.
-A response to something suggestive in a movie or a song.
+These are the ordinary sexual thoughts that human brains generate.
+They may include noticing that someone is attractive, having a brief sexual daydream, remembering a pleasant intimate experience, or responding to something suggestive in a movie or a song.

 Normal sexual thoughts have a few qualities: